This article has quite a title but here is some information for your consideration.

 First, I will define Oriental Rug for you, so there is no confusion.
 An Oriental rug is a hand-woven rug of either wool, silk or cotton (the longest wearing being wool) woven in what was once called the Orient as opposed to the Occident.
 The Orient being the Eastern Hemisphere or the countries East of the Mediterranean and the Occident referring to the Western hemisphere including Europe, North and South America.
 A Persian Rug is an Oriental Rug that was woven in Iran or the former Persian Empire.

 Why is this such a beneficial product?
 First of all, a good quality rug; one that is woven with hand-spun wool and vegetable (plant based) dyes will outlast and out perform any machine made copy and minimally should be in excellent condition by the time you are starting to consider who you will leave it to!
-It will be durable, stain resistant (as the natural lanolin in the wool will still be there) and give you many years of enriching your home environment.
+It will be durable, stain resistant (as the natural lanolin in the wool will still be there) and give you many years of enjoyment, enriching your home environment.

 It will not exude fumes or carcinogenic chemicals, unlike many of the synthetic rugs or rugs dyed with chemical dyes.
 It will not readily burn.
 If placed in front of a fireplace and a few sparks land on your rug, they will go out.